Home

 #Lake #Powell #officers #emergency #steps #preserve #hydropower #Glen #Canyon #Dam

 The first step is releasing more water from upstream on the Colorado River this year.
-The second is water will be held back in Lake Powell itself, instead of being despatched to downstream states.
+The second is water will probably be held back in Lake Powell itself, instead of being despatched to downstream states.

-The emergency actions will purchase the federal authorities 12 months because it considers longer-term measures.
+The emergency actions will buy the federal authorities 12 months as it considers longer-term measures.

 Quelle: www.cnn.com